kloimhardt/clj-tiles/README.md

 As this workspace is not yet self explanatory, I provide a [walkthrough video](https://www.youtube.com/watch?v=DHcZkmXKp04).

-External links: [Awesome game design](https://web.archive.org/web/20200422041019/http://ludix.com/moriarty/psalm46.html) talk by Brian Moriarty, [Endure](https://texturewriter.com/play/emshort/endure/info) interactive fiction by Emily Short, [Detectiveland](https://versificator.itch.io/detectiveland) point-and-click text adventure by Robin Johnson, [Poems by Heart](https://kloimhardt.github.io/dragdrop/dragdrop.html) not Inkle's but my own attempt
+External links: [Awesome game design](https://web.archive.org/web/20200422041019/http://ludix.com/moriarty/psalm46.html) talk by Brian Moriarty, [Endure](https://texturewriter.com/play/emshort/endure/info) interactive fiction by Emily Short, [Detectiveland](https://versificator.itch.io/detectiveland) point-and-click text adventure by Robin Johnson, [Poems by Heart](https://kloimhardt.github.io/dragdrop/dragdrop.html) not Inkle's but my own attempt.

 ## Parser, Execution and Block Inspection
 There is a simple way to create own puzzles.
 Open the dedicated parser by right clicking on a white space.
 Paste the following code into the text field: